 LIBS core imaging at kHz speed: Paving the way for real-time geochemical applications

 Spectrochimica Acta Part B: Atomic Spectroscopy

 THE POWER OF HYPERSPECTRAL EMBEDDING

 LIBS microanalysis is currently a particularly active field of application in recent literature.
-Until recently, sample analysis by LIBS consisted of effectively accumulating analytical signals without paying much attention to the spatial distribution of elements on the surface of the sample.
+Until recently, LIBS sample analysis consisted of effectively accumulating analytical signals without paying much attention to the spatial distribution of elements on the surface of the sample.
 It was standard practice to assume sample uniformity on a macroscopic/millimetric scale if a large enough area was sampled.
 However, microanalysis by LIBS reveals surprising information about the surface uniformity of a solid sample.
 In fact, spatial information can be used to understand several physio-chemical phenomena on the history of the sample’s forming, or any other property derived from it.
-In addition, LIBS tomography is a leading tool for studying the three-dimensional structure of solid samples.
+Furthermore, LIBS tomography is a leading tool for the study of solid samples' three-dimensional structure.

 Ultrafast Elemental Mapping of Platinum Group Elements and Mineral Identification in Platinum-Palladium Ore Using Laser Induced Breakdown Spectroscopy

 The hyperspectral embedding is very interesting because each spot samples can be attributed to a single phase (or mineralogy) with subtelties explained by the elemental content.
 Using pattern recognition algorithms, a database of typical spectra for a single phase are used in the identification process.
 When all spots are identified, a map is generated.
 The ultimate asset of LIBS analysis is that each spectra is complex enough for pattern recognition and rendering the multi-elemental content in real-time, therefore it is possible to generate a map of elements disseminated within single mineralogies.